Last Update: August 4, 2014

 The Habitable Exoplanets Catalog (HEC) list a selection of all known exoplanets with any potential to support life, including some unconfirmed planets.
 The catalog tries to be as open as possible as not to exclude any object of interest.
 The selection can be narrowed down as desired using more conservative criteria based on different habitability metrics.
 The Data section has more technical details.
 Check the Methods section for an explanation of the metrics and classifications used here.

 These are artistic representations of all the potentially habitable exoplanets ranked from best to worst by the Earth Similarity Index (ESI), a measure of Earth-likeness based on stellar flux and planet size.
-None yet seems to be a true Earth-like planet (ESI > 0.90).
-Not all planets with high ESI values are necessarily more habitable as habitability depends of other unknown factors such as atmospheric composition.
+None yet seems to be a true Earth-like planet by this standard (ESI > 0.90).
+Planets with high ESI values are not necessarily more habitable as habitability depends of other unknown factors such as surface and atmospheric composition.
 Earth, Mars, Jupiter, and Neptune are shown for scale on the right.

 Above is a selection of planets that match the Conservative Definition of a Potentially Habitable Exoplanet.
 These planets are more likely to be of rocky composition and with the right temperatures for liquid water.
 Image Credit: PHL @ UPR Arecibo.